manzanillo/smerge/README.md

 ### Introduction of three-way merge

-In case of a merge conflict between two nodes, the conflict view now shows the conflicting block pairs, and only them, one at a time at the sides of the screen with the tentative merge result in the middle.
-For every block pair, the user can choose between keeping one of the blocks or keeping both after the merge.
+In case of a merge conflict between two blocks, the merging view has been expanded.
+The conflicting blocks are no longer isolated and shown in the context of the whole sprite/stage.
+For further clarity the blocks involved in the current merging step are highglighted in colour.
+Furthermore, a third window in the middle was added placing the conflict blocks within the automatically merged project to visualize the overall consequences of the merge.

+Should both versions of a conflicting block be chosen, notes were added to these blocks describing their origin.

 ### Collapse of commit messages